danielathome19/AP-Computer-Science/Notes/Unit_09.md

 ## Interfaces and Abstract Classes
 While not currently in the AP subset, two important concepts that extend the concept of inheritance are **Interfaces** and **Abstract Classes**.
 In Object-Oriented Programming, an **Interface** is a blueprint for a class that specifies the behavior that a class must implement.
 It defines a set of methods that a class MUST implement, but it does not provide any implementation for those methods.
 Thus, when a class *implements* an interface, it must implement all of the methods that the interface defined.

-An **Abstract Class** is a class that cannot be instantiated, but can be extended by other classes.
-Abstract classes can contain both concrete (normal) and *abstract* methods (marked with the `abstract` keyword), which are methods that lack an implementation.
+An **Abstract Class** is a class that cannot be instantiated but can be extended by other classes.
+Abstract classes can contain both concrete (normal) and *abstract* methods (marked with the `abstract` keyword), which are methods that lack implementation.
 Unlike interfaces, abstract classes can provide *some* implementations for their methods.

 In Java, a class can implement multiple interfaces, but can only extend a single abstract class.
 This is because Java (unfortunately) does not support multiple inheritance, which is the ability of a class to inherit from multiple classes.
 However, ***it is very important to note that you cannot make an instance of an abstract class or an interface***, since abstract classes are meant to be a superclass from which other classes can inherit, and interfaces provide no functionality.
-Since abstract classes can have abstract and non-abstract methods, and the subclasses MUST provide implementations for the abstract methods.
+Since abstract classes can have abstract and non-abstract methods, the subclasses MUST provide implementations for the abstract methods.